-Being a parent of a newly diagnosed child with autism means you have lots of research to do to find out what kind of help is there for you and your child.
-In the previous blogpost, I discussed getting connected to local support groups, finding out about insurance coverage you may have, and learning about services or funding that may be eligible in your area.
+Being a parent of a newly diagnosed child with autism means you have lots of research to do to find out what kind of help is available for you and your child.
+In my previous blog post, I discussed getting connected to local support groups, researching insurance coverage, and learning about services or funding that may be eligible in your area.

 Here are some more tips for new parents:

 Get on waiting lists.
 If your child is very young, you need to ﬁnd out about early intervention in your area.
 For any age, it is important that you get your name on any lists for services you feel you may need to access at some point.
 Who knows what the future holds?
 You may need speech evaluations, respite care, an assessment of special education needs, or other services.